 I tried their lobster mac and cheese, which was rich, creamy, and packed with flavor.
 The service was friendly, and the cozy atmosphere made it the perfect spot to unwind.
 Whether you’re grabbing drinks with friends, having a romantic dinner, or just stopping by for a casual bite, this restaurant is a top choice for food lovers in Plymouth.
 The combination of great food, scenic views, and welcoming ambiance makes Walter’s Basin a must-visit dining spot.

-11. Plymouth State University’s Silver Center for the Arts
+14. See a performance at Plymouth State’s Silver Center for the Arts

 As the cultural heart of Plymouth State University, the Silver Center for the Arts is a must-visit for anyone who appreciates live performances, music, and visual arts.
 I attended a student theater production here, and the professional-level talent and intimate setting made it a truly immersive experience.
 The center hosts a variety of events year-round, including concerts, dance performances, art exhibitions, and guest lectures.